magland/mountainfileserver/README.md

 (It will take some time to build)

 Then you can run the server in the container using:
-> sudo docker run --net="host" -it mfs
+> sudo docker run --net="host" -v $PWD/config:/base/config -v $PWD/data:/base/data -it mfs

+If instead you want to explore around the container you can add /bin/bash to the end of this command.

 Change "-it" to "-t" if you don't want it to stop when the terminal closes.
 In that case you will need to stop the container via